 - They manipulating the light cycles of a ferret.

 - They also inject hormones to artificially stop an eating cycle.

-You can get to know it how this happens as female ferrets come into heat about 7 weeks after manipulated alteration their light cycles.
+You can get to know how this happens as female ferrets come into heat about 7 weeks after the manipulated alteration of their light cycles.

 After ten days you will see her swollen vulva because of the injected hormone into your ferret and the estrus will end within a week.
 Then later after five days, you can see hormone treatment will start and reduce swelling.

 In this way, if the ferret has been in heat, the hormone will go on to induced ovulation and produce estrogen then the estrus won’t happen.